juju/loggo/README.md

 ``` go
 func (logger Logger) EffectiveLogLevel() Level
 ```
-EffectiveLogLevel returns the effective log level of the receiver - that is, messages with a lesser severity level will be discarded.
+EffectiveLogLevel returns the effective min log level of the receiver - that is, messages with a lesser severity level will be discarded.